yao19990/eUML/README.md

 4. **`python polar.py`**
    Converts images in `cae_img/` to polar coordinate images and saves them in the `polar_img/` folder.

-Here is the translated and formatted content suitable for an Overleaf README:

 ---

 ## Clustering